flybywiresim/docs/docs/dev-corner/texture-changes.md

     Overriding `panel.cfg` creates future conflicts with A32NX development.

     Please avoid using `panel.cfg` to disable the registration number decal, and instead advise users to [disable the dynamic decal in the EFB settings](../../fbw-a32nx/feature-guides/flyPad/settings/#sim-options).

+## Cargo Hinges

+The A32NX model previously mapped both cargo door hinges to the same location on the livery decal texture.
+We have added a new mesh in order to make each hinge have individual textures.

+If you are the author of a livery that needs individual texturing of these hinges, please reference the following:

+- Add a new 512x512px texture called `DECALS_DOOR_CARGO_HINGES_ALBD.PNG.DDS` to your livery.
+- We provide a `DECALS_DOOR_CARGO_HINGES_COMP.PNG.DDS`, but this could also be replaced if needed.

+For convenience, here is a copy fo the [cargo door UV Map](assets/a32nx-dev/cargo-door-uv.png){target=new} that can be added as a layer in your workflow.